Hanseatic Nature

 Hanseatic Nature Wiki

 Cruise ship cabins were prefabricated by the shipbuilder's sister company VARD Accommodation.
-Staterooms were designed by the Finnish company NIT Design, which also supplied all the materials.
-Besides the ship's cabins and their balconies, NIT Design also made the Spa, the a la carte restaurant, all staircases and outdoor deck areas.
+Staterooms were designed by the Finnish company NIT Design, which also supplied all materials.
+In addition to the cabins and their balconies, NIT Design also created the Spa, the a la carte restaurant, all staircases, and outdoor deck areas.

-Vessel's steel-cutting ceremony was on May 9, 2017, when Karl Pojer (Hapag-Lloyd Cruises' CEO) gave the official signal to start the ship's building process at the VARD shipyard in Tulcea Romania.
-On June 20, 2017, was vessel's keel-laying ceremony, during which Karl Pojer placed a lucky coin, later welded into the steel block.
-Ship's keel consists of 2 steel blocks, each with length 9 m, width 11 m, height 1,5 m and weight 33 tons.
+The vessel’s steel-cutting ceremony took place on May 9, 2017, when Karl Pojer (Hapag-Lloyd Cruises' CEO) gave the official signal to begin construction at the VARD shipyard in Tulcea, Romania.
+On June 20, 2017, the keel-laying ceremony was held, during which Karl Pojer placed a lucky coin that was later welded into the steel block.
+The keel consisted of two steel blocks, each measuring 9 m in length, 11 m in width, 1.5 m in height, and weighing 33 tons.

-In November 2017, Hapag-Lloyd Cruises announced that hull design changes resulted in projected over 10% annual fuel savings for the new expedition vessels.
-After an initial assessment, the hull's efficiency was optimized using DNV GL developed form optimization process that included 10,000 hull design analysis to confirm the hull model optimization results.
-The main changes were done to the hull's stern - optimized for passenger comfort by minimizing the impact of slamming.
+In November 2017, Hapag-Lloyd Cruises announced that hull design modifications would result in projected fuel savings of over 10% annually for the new expedition vessels.
+Following an initial assessment, the hull’s efficiency was optimized using a DNV GL-developed form optimization process, which included 10,000 hull design analyses.
+The main improvements were made to the stern, optimized to enhance passenger comfort by reducing the impact of slamming.

-In Romania was constructed only the hull (weight 6500 tons), while the rest of the ship was built at the VARD shipyard in Langsten Norway (near Alesund).
-The 4000 ml (6450 km) long tow of the hull from Romania to Norway started on July 18 and ended on August 27.
+Only the hull (weighing 6500 tons) was constructed in Romania, while the remainder of the ship was completed at the VARD shipyard in Langsten, Norway (near Alesund).
+The 4000 ml (6450 km) long tow of the hull from Romania to Norway began on July 18 and was completed on August 27.

-Liner's christening ceremony was initially scheduled for April 12, 2019, to be held in Port Hamburg (Germany).
-The inaugural cruise (maiden voyage) scheduled for April 13.
-The 2nd vessel from this series (sistership) Hanseatic Inspiration is scheduled for launch 6 months later (in October 2019).
+The liner’s christening ceremony was initially scheduled for April 12, 2019, in Port Hamburg (Germany), with the inaugural cruise planned for April 13.
+The second vessel of the series, Hanseatic Inspiration, was scheduled to launch six months later, in October 2019.
 Hapag-Lloyd Cruises opened bookings for both new Hanseatic ships (Nature and Inspiration) on January 23, 2018.

-However, on March 29, 2019, Hapag-Lloyd issued a statement about the cancellation of the first two Hanseatic Nature cruises due to delayed delivery.
-The maiden voyage was re-scheduled for May 5 (leaving from Hamburg).
-Customers booked on the affected cruises received full refund plus 50% future Hapag-Lloyd cruise voucher (valid fleetwide through September 2021).
-Travel agents received their commissions for all canceled bookings.
+However, on March 29, 2019, Hapag-Lloyd announced the cancellation of Hanseatic Nature’s first two cruises due to delayed delivery.
+The maiden voyage was rescheduled for May 5, departing from Hamburg.
+Passengers booked on the canceled sailings received a full refund plus a 50% future cruise credit valid fleetwide through September 2021.
+Travel agents retained their commissions for the canceled bookings.

-The liner was officially delivered by VARD on May 2, 2019.
+The vessel was officially delivered by VARD on May 2, 2019.